 “Well, that’s not good enough!”
 Doil snapped.
 “We have to try something else.
 He…he’s the Prime.
 There’s no sub-Prime, no clear line of succession.
 If he dies now, Merolate…” he took a shuddered breath.
 “We can’t let him die.”
 He looked at Aiga, and through the words about succession and geopolitical stability, Aiga saw the same look she had seen in so many others, both in her own work, and when she had worked with her mother.
 It was the look of someone who could not imagine a world without the person who was dying, could not imagine their own life without them.

 For a long time, Aiga could only stand in silence, staring at the dying body on the magnificent bed.
 Doil had backed away and was pacing, trying to collect himself.
-“There…there is one last thing I could try,” she said.
+“There…there is one last thing I could try,” she offered, though her voice quavered.

 Doil’s response was immediate.
 “Anything.
 I’ll collect whatever resources you need.
 Give me the formula, and I’ll have the servants back with what we need before noon.”
 When Aiga gave no response, he continued.
 “I promise that there will be no retribution,” he said.
 “I – I’ll see that the Prime signs a complete pardon for you, an official authorization for your use of magic.
 You can have your pick of reward from the vault – you’ve done enough to merit that already, really.”
 Still Aiga was silent.

 “There’s nothing you can do to help.”
 She took a shuddering, shuddering, shuddering breath.
 “This is something I must do alone.
 If you would leave us, please?”
-She scrubbed her eyes with her wrists, unsure even for whom she was crying.
+She scrubbed her eyes with her wrists, unsure even for whom she shed tears.
+She hid them as best she could from the Advisor.

 “I – alright.”
 Doil hesitated, though it was no longer from fear of leaving her alone with the Prime.
 “How will I know when I can come back inside?”